AkshathRaghav/cubot.io/README.md

 <hr>

-### For all methods, usgae and a detailed explanation of all three Cubots, go to [Documentation](https://github.com/AkshathRaghav/cubot.io/wiki)
+### For all methods, usage and a detailed explanation of all three Cubots, go to [Documentation](https://github.com/AkshathRaghav/cubot.io/wiki)
 <hr>

 ## Sites used